Gunn Olsen: Background

-Olsen was born in Kragerø the daughter of a mechanic and a housewife.
+Olsen was born in Kragerø, the daughter of a mechanic and a housewife.
 She went to commerce school in 1969 but chose not to attend a higher education institution.
 Instead she was an office clerk in the newspaper Telemark Arbeiderblad from 1969 to 1990.

 Political career

 She was a member of Telemark county council from 1983 to 1999, serving as deputy county mayor from 1990 to 1995.
 She has chaired the county party chapter, and been a member of the Labour Party national board.
-In the municipal council of Kragerø she has only been a deputy member, from 1979 to 1983.
+She was a deputy member of the municipal council of Kragerø Municipality from 1979 to 1983.

 She served as a deputy representative to the Norwegian Parliament from Telemark during the terms 1985-1989 and 1989-1993.
 She was elected as a full representative in 1997, and was re-elected in 2001, 2005 and 2009.
 She sat on a different Standing Committee during each of her four parliamentary terms.